-Over the past few months, we have been discussing making some changes in our Behavior Support program to address individual student and school needs while aligning our structure to help us meet the requirements of our new Behavior Support Grant as well as supporting our implementation of MTSS.
-In the past, Behavior Support services were focused on the students who were identified using the PRC 29 rubric.
-Our new grant still includes that focus but also calls for Behavior Support staff to work with all students who may need their services, regardless of whether they are on the identified under the rubric or whether the students are identified under the Exceptional Children Department or not.
+Our Behavior Support program is designed to address individual student and school needs while aligning our structure to help support our implementation of MTSS.
+In the past, Behavior Support services were focused solely on the students who were identified using the Behavior Support PRC 29 rubric.
+Revisions to our program now allow for our Behavior Support staff to work with all students who may need their services, regardless of whether they are on the identified under the rubric or whether the students are identified under the Exceptional Children Department or not.
 Our Behavior Support Staff also provide professional development/training and support to general education and EC teachers.
 Our Behavior Support Staff are assigned to specific schools and will be present in those schools at least once per week, except for Bill Adams, our High School Behavior Support Liaison who is based at Watauga High School five days per week.

-Barb and Karla's responsibilities at their school sites will be:
+Our Elementary and Middle School Behavior Support Liaisons' responsibilities at their school sites will be:

 * Working with students who are identified on the PRC 29 rubric and meeting the service requirements for those individual students